Suite 1300

 Tamil Nadu – 605602

-Home Health (Hospital-Based)
+Home Health Billing for Hospitals

-Ancillary Service Line — Hospital-Based Home Health
+Ancillary Service Line , Hospital-Based Home Health

-OASIS accuracy, PDGM grouping optimization, and episode-based billing — from NOA submission to final claim payment.
+OASIS accuracy, PDGM grouping optimization, and episode-based billing, from NOA submission to final claim payment.

 $120B+